YusufDaza/Challenge09-Portfolio/README.md

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the None license.

 ## Questions